MicrosoftDocs/dataexplorer-docs/data-explorer/setting-cluster-storage-encryption.md

 # Storage encryption for your cluster in Azure Data Explorer

 Your cluster security settings allow you to enable disk encryption on your cluster.
 Enabling [encryption at rest](/azure/security/fundamentals/encryption-atrest) on your cluster provides data protection for stored data.
-Encryption can use a Microsoft Managed Key or [customer managed keys](/azure/key-vault/general/basic-concepts.md) stored in the [Azure Key Vault](/azure/key-vault/).
+Encryption can use a Microsoft managed key or [customer managed keys](/azure/key-vault/general/basic-concepts.md) stored in the [Azure Key Vault](/azure/key-vault/).

 1. In the Azure portal, go to your Azure Data Explorer cluster resource.
 Under the **Settings** heading, select **Security**.